Floydlang/floyd/docs/floyd_systems_ref.md

 ???
 TBD

-- Pulse everytime a function is called
+- Pulse every time a function is called
-- Pulse everytime a clock ticks
+- Pulse every time a clock ticks
 - Record value of all clocks at all time, including process PC.
 Oscilloscope & log